Annuppp/Annuppp/README.md

 ### 🚀 Full-Stack Developer (Backend-Focused)

-I’m a BCA student focused on building **scalable and efficient backend systems** using Node.js, Express, and MongoDB.
+I’m a BCA student focused on building **clean and scalable backend systems** using Node.js, Express, and MongoDB.
-I enjoy designing REST APIs, handling authentication systems, and working with databases to build real-world applications.
+I enjoy designing REST APIs, working with authentication systems, and understanding how real-world applications are structured.

-I also work with frontend technologies when needed to support full-stack development.

 ---